-Funeral Benefits

-Personal Loans

-Car & Property Loans

-Term Investments

-Financial Planning

-Tax & Accounting

-Wills & Estates

 CONTENTS

 4 WELCOME Messages from the SADFO and local politicians

 RAAF BASE WILLIAMTOWN

 - 6 ABOUT THE BASE A short introduction to RAAF Base Williamtown

 - WINGs, Indigenous Liaison Officer

 - AIR COMBAT GROUP

 - SURVEILLANCE AND RESPONSE GROUP 11

 - 14 COMBAT SUPPORT GROUP

 - 16 SERVICE CONNECT HUB

 - 17 AIR WARFARE CENTRE

 - 18 OTHER KEY UNITS

 - CLUBS & SPORTS GROUPS Social, welfare and recreation clubs

 - 20 CHAPLAINCY TEAM: HUNTER DEFENCE SUPPORT NETWORK

 - 21 RESERVES: CADETS

 - 22 DEFENCE MEMBER AND FAMILY SUPPORT Programs and services to help ADF members and their families

 - 24 WILLIAMTOWN AVIATION HERITAGE CENTRE The public face of RAAF Base Williamtown

 - 26 INDUSTRY PARTNERS Some of the defence industry partners you may encounter on base

-- 30 NEWCASTLE AIRPORT The international gateway sharing our runway
+- 28 NEWCASTLE AIRPORT The international gateway sharing our runway

-- 32 THE HUNTER REGION - 34 PORT STEPHENS & MEDOWIE - 35 NEWCASTLE CBD & RAYMOND TERRACE - 36 EAST MAITLAND & CHARLESTOWN FAMILIES - 37 LOCAL SERVICES A quick guide to services and amenities - 39 COMMUNITY GROUPS Support groups eager to welcome new members - 40 HEALTH Services to help manage your family's health - 42 HOUSING Finding a home in your new posting ON THE COVER A RAAF F-35A Lightning II aircraft from No.2 Operational Conversion Unit practises an aerial handling display over RAAF Base Williamtown.
-PHOTO: CPL Craig Barrett.
-CONTACTS RAAFANSW Publications Pty Ltd, Salamander Bay LPO, PO Box 656, Salamander Bay 2317 EMAIL neil.smith@raafapublications.org.au raafapublications.org.au MANAGING DIRECTOR AVM Neil Smith (ret) ADVERTISING EXECUTIVE David Jones EDITOR Sandy McPhie ART DIRECTOR Katie Monin RAAF COMMUNICATIONS ADVISOR Wing Commander Sue Yates DIGITAL EDITION To read this guide online, go to raafapublications. org.au/read-welcome-to-williamtown DISCLAIMER Information in the articles in this guide was current at time of publication but more recent developments should be checked with the relevant Defence and other authorities for currency and any changes to conditions.
+MAPS OF THE AREA - 30 THE HUNTER REGION - 32 PORT STEPHENS & MEDOWIE - 33 NEWCASTLE CBD & RAYMOND TERRACE - 34 EAST MAITLAND & CHARLESTOWN FAMILIES - 35 LOCAL SERVICES A quick guide to services and amenities - 37 COMMUNITY GROUPS Support groups eager to welcome new members - 38 HEALTH Services to help manage your family's health - 40 HOUSING Finding a home in your new posting ON THE COVER Two RAAF PC-21 aircraft, from 4 Squadron, conduct sorties over the Newcastle region as part of Exercise Teak Action 2023..
+PHOTO: LAC Samuel Miller.
+CONTACTS RAAFANSW Publications Pty Ltd, Salamander Bay LPO, PO Box 656, Salamander Bay 2317 EMAIL neil.smith@raafapublications.org.au raafapublications.org.au MANAGING DIRECTOR AVM Neil Smith (ret) ADVERTISING EXECUTIVE David Jones ADVERTISING EXECUTIVE Mike Harris EDITOR Sandy McPhie ART DIRECTOR Katie Monin RAAF COMMUNICATIONS ADVISOR GPCAPT Nicholas Dyce-McGowan MAPS © Koala Cartography Sandra Cheetham 0434 081 807 DIGITAL EDITION To read this guide online, go to raafapublications. org.au/read-welcome-to-williamtown Information in the articles in this guide was current at time of publication but more recent developments should be checked with the relevant Defence and other authorities for currency and any changes to conditions.
 Content appearing in this publication does not necessarily reflect the views or have the endorsement of the Department of Defence or the publisher.
 While every effort has been made to ensure accuracy and currency in the information presented, reliance should not be placed on the content without reference to the relevant authorities.
 No part of this guide may be reproduced without the written consent of RAAFANSW Publications.
 No responsibility is accepted by the publisher for the accuracy of advertisements or information.

-MAPS © Koala Cartography

-Sandra Cheetham 0434 081 807

-RAAFA PUBLICATIONS

-A not-for-profit company wholly owned by the Air Force Association, RAAFANSW Publications Pty Ltd publishes Welcome to Williamtown as service to ADF families and visitors in collaboration with RAAF Base Williamtown.

-EDUCATION

-- 44 EARLY LEARNING NSW childcare and early learning services

-- 46 SCHOOLING The NSW school system

-- 50 DMFS EDUCATION SUPPORT Help available for Defence kids

-VETERANS

-51 THE VETERAN COMMUNITY Support for veterans of all ages

-LIFESTYLE

-54 TIME OUT Explore Port Stephens, Newcastle and The Hunter Valley

-VALUED SUPPORTERS

-61 A directory of advertisers and sponsors

-WELCOME TO WILLIAMTOWN
+EDUCATION - 42 EARLY LEARNING NSW childcare and early learning services - 44 SCHOOLING The NSW school system - 48 DMFS EDUCATION SUPPORT Help available for Defence kids VETERANS 49 THE VETERAN COMMUNITY Support for veterans of all ages LIFESTYLE 52 TIME OUT Explore Port Stephens, Newcastle and The Hunter Valley VALUED SUPPORTERS 60 A directory of advertisers and sponsors